knoxjeffrey/knoxjeffrey.github.io/_posts/2016-04-11-amazon-beanstalk-and-rails.markdown

 I've hidden some details above for security.
 You can get the host from the RDS Endpoint by going to Configuration from the Dashboard.
 The username is the one you set when creating the database and then you will be asked for your password that you setup.

 If your operation times out you probably need to add some extra setting to be able to log in.
-In order to fix it you'll need to work from the EC2 Dashboard.
-In order to reach it, go to Congiguration and then RDS.
+In order to fix it you'll need to work from the EC2 Dashboard by going to Congiguration and then RDS.
 From there click 'View in RDS console' under Connectivity Information.
 On the next screen click the 'Instance Actions' drop down and select 'See Details.
 Then click on the first link in 'Security Groups'.
 I got a warning that 'Your account does not support the EC2-Classic Platform in this region' so I clicked the 'Go to EC2 console' link.

-Click on the rds group name, then click on the 'Inbound' tab below , click 'Edit' and 'Add Rule'.
+Click on the RDS group name, then click on the 'Inbound' tab below , click 'Edit' and 'Add Rule'.
 Copy the setting for the exisiting PostgreSQL except for the source.
-I chose anywhere so I can log in from any location but you may want to only allow certain IP addresses.
+I chose my source as anywhere so I can log in from any location but you may want to only allow certain IP addresses.

 If you try logging into your database again from the terminal you should be successful.
 Now, to add the Postgis extensions type: